rrhodes/rrhodes/README.md

 ### Hello 👋

-- 🔭 I’m working on back-end applications developed using AWS, Python, and TypeScript.
+- 🔭 I’m working on back-end APIs and micro-services developed using AWS, Node.js, and Python.

 - 🌱 I’m learning how to lead larger projects and deliver greater value to customers.

 - 👯 I’m looking to collaborate on open-source feature requests and bug fixes.

-- 🤔 I’m looking for advice to progress further up the Individual Contributor ladder.
+- 🤔 I’m looking for advice to progress further up the Individual Contributor career ladder.

 - 💬 Ask me about software development in the cloud, blogging, and presentations.